 How ritualized actions act as a natural anxiolytic

 Life is full of uncertainty.
 We experience the vast complexity of our world as “one great blooming, buzzing confusion” (James, 1890).

-We can think of it like this: A brain that can predict (that is certain) makes a human feel safe and happy.
-A brain that cannot predict (that is uncertain) makes a human feel threatened and anxious.
+We can think of it like this: A brain that can predict (one that is certain) makes a human feel safe and happy.
+A brain that cannot predict (one that is uncertain) makes a human feel threatened and anxious.

-Beneath this explanation is a scary thought.
-The brain simply cannot predict everything because it is impossible to gather all the information it needs, all the time.
-Taking a neuroscience view reaffirms the self-evident truth that kicked off this oh-so lighthearted post: Uncertainty and anxiety is inevitable.
+Beneath this explanation is a scary thought: The brain simply cannot predict everything, because it is impossible to gather all the information it needs all of the time.
+Taking a neuroscience view reaffirms the self-evident truth that kicked off this post: Uncertainty and anxiety is inevitable.